goddammit/mangosta-android/README.md

 * **master** branch: only XMPP
 * **use.mongoose.rest.api** branch: XMPP + some features using the MongooseIM REST API

-Feel free to comment, we will be glad to hear from your uses.
+Feel free to comment, we will be glad to hear from you about your usecases.
 You can [report issues](https://github.com/esl/mangosta-android/issues) and/or [contribute](https://github.com/esl/mangosta-android/pulls).